 The Abyss

-The Abyss is referred to in later verses as the place from which the beast arises.
+Later verses refer to the Abyss as the place from which the beast arises.
 From various references throughout the Bible, we can infer the Abyss is a sort of underworld for the dead and a container for certain demonic entities or fallen angels.
-Although the “keys” required to open it are almost certainly a metaphorical representation, the Abyss appears to be some sort of trap, container, or inaccessible repository which requires special “power” to access.
+Although the “keys” required to open it are almost certainly a metaphorical representation, the Abyss appears to be some trap, container, or inaccessible repository that requires special “power” to access.

 Note that John sees smoke arise from the Abyss.
-This could of course be literal smoke from a place of burning judgement – or it could be a dense cloud of locusts.
+This could, of course, be literal smoke from a place of burning judgment – or it could be a dense cloud of locusts.

 We tend to envision the Abyss as an underworld, a fiery hellhole deep beneath the earth’s surface.
 But the Abyss could be something altogether different.
-It could be an otherworldly location or even another dimension which we are unfamiliar with or cannot otherwise conceive.
-We must be careful not to twist or force interpretation of biblical prophecy into a preconceived expectation.
+It could be an otherworldly location or even another dimension we are unfamiliar with or cannot conceive otherwise.
+We must be careful not to twist or force the interpretation of biblical prophecy into a preconceived expectation.
 Doing so could mislead us when the events unfold.

 Locusts that don’t eat?